open-contracting/deploy/docs/index.rst

 Deployment Guides
 -----------------

 If you need to perform a specific deployment task, follow the relevant how-to guide.
+This section focuses on deploying the changes you made in the previous section.

 All changes to servers should be made using Salt to ensure that changes are documented and reproducible; changes should not be made manually, which is undocumented and error-prone.